 “Second, the sensitivity of the CAP to ice-phase microphysics is minimized in the NONE simulation since the boundary layer over the bare ground/vegetation is too warm (i.e., higher than −12 ◦C) to nucleate cloud ice.
 The resulting liquid-phase stratus in the NONE simulation leads to increased longwave radiation at the surface.
 Finally, the cloud thickness and occurrence in the warmer NONE boundary-layer is reduced compared to FULL, resulting in greater incoming short-wave radiation (Fig. 9c).”

-The modelled afternoon mixed-layer depths of 400-800 m in the NONE simulation were somewhat less than those observed in the basin during snow-free conditions the previous winter (Lyman and Shorthill 2013), and clouds formed within the NONE simulations whereas clouds were only infrequently observed forming in the Uintah Basin in 2012 when snow cover was absent; however, a number of factors contribute to mixed-layer depth and cloud occurrence, including the strength of the synoptic-scale capping inversion and boundary-layer relative humidiy, so evaluating overall model simulation performance during snow-free conditions within the basin would require simulating actual cases where snow was not observed.
+The modelled afternoon mixed-layer depths of 400-800 m in the NONE simulation were somewhat less than those observed in the basin during snow-free conditions the previous winter (Lyman and Shorthill 2013), and clouds formed within the NONE simulations whereas clouds were only infrequently observed forming in the Uintah Basin in 2012 when snow cover was absent; however, a number of factors contribute to mixed-layer depth and cloud occurrence, including the strength of the synoptic-scale capping inversion and boundary-layer relative humidity, so evaluating overall model simulation performance during snow-free conditions within the basin would require simulating actual cases where snow was not observed.

 4. No runs were reported on with snow and without fog.
 This is why this study does not